 The SPQA Discovery Program operates year-round and accepts Intents to Participate at any time during the year.
 The Intent to Participate should be emailed to programs.services@spqa-va.org.
 Upon receipt of the Intent to Participate, SPQA will invoice the participant organization (see next section for fee amounts) and assign an SPQA Mentor to the organization.
 The Mentor will contact the organization's point of contact (POC) listed on the Intent to Participate form.
 Subsequently, the Mentor will assist the organization in developing a Discovery process timeline to include the training workshop(s) and the self-assessment.
-The Mentor will communicate the participant organization's Discovery timeline.
+The Mentor will communicate the participant organization's timeline to the appropriate SPQA Program Directors to ensure that SPQA resources are available to respond to the organization's Discovery timeline.
 If SPQA cannot provide the resources to meet the proposed timeline, at its sole discretion, SPQA reserves the right to reject or to offer a postponement of an "Intent to Participate" request.
 Any rejection of this nature would result in the return of funds to the participant organization.